Jeshibu/Playnite-wiki/Known-Issues.md

 Usually caused by slow hard drive or if GPU acceleration is disabled.
 To mitigate issue make sure that GPU acceleration is enabled and try to enabled `Asynchronous image loading` option.
 Some improvements are also planned in issue [#454](https://github.com/JosefNemec/Playnite/issues/454)

-### Web view fails to initialize on Windows 7
+### Web view component fails to initialize

-Install this to fix the issue: https://www.microsoft.com/en-us/download/details.aspx?id=48145
+Usually happens when some program files are missing, damaged or blocked.
+You can try following to fix the issue:
+- Make sure your antivirus doesn't block files from Playnite's installation folder.
+- Check that all files are installed correctly, try re-installing Playnite.
+- Install [Visual Studio C++ 2019 redistributables](https://aka.ms/vs/17/release/vc_redist.x86.exe) if you are on Windows 7 or 8.
+- Choose a different installation location.

 ### Issues with 3rd party libraries